jmcnamara/rust_xlsxwriter/examples/Readme.md

   filter.
 Excel uses both of these methods depending on the data being filtered.

-* `doc_worksheet_group_columns1.rs` - An example of how to group worksheet columns into outlines.

-* `doc_worksheet_group_columns2.rs` - An example of how to group worksheet columns into outlines.
-This example shows hows to add secondary groups within a primary grouping.
-Excel requires at least one column between each outline grouping at the same level.

 * `doc_worksheet_group_columns_collapsed1.rs` - An example of how to group
   worksheet columns into outlines with collapsed/hidden rows.